-- Polling places must be provided with an area where voters may mark their ballot, either on preprinted paper ballots or with a ballot marking device (BMD). - County board of elections can either use commercially available voting booths or use privacy screens that can be set up on existing tables for creating the enclosed space for voters to mark their pre-printed ballots.
+Polling places must be provided with an area where voters may mark their ballot, either on preprinted paper ballots or with a BMD.

+County boards of elections can either use commercially available voting booths or use privacy screens that can be set up on existing tables for creating the enclosed space for voters to mark their pre-printed ballots.

-Standalone Privacy Screen
+Standalone Privacy